Does this test have other names?

-A child's symptoms help healthcare providers determine a diagnosis of Prader-Willi or Angelman syndrome.
-Your child may need a variety of genetic tests to confirm the diagnosis and figure out if symptoms are caused by uniparental disomy.
+A child's symptoms help healthcare providers make a diagnosis of Prader-Willi or Angelman syndrome.
+Your child may need several genetic tests to confirm the diagnosis and figure out if symptoms are caused by uniparental disomy.

 What do my child's test results mean?

-The results of gene testing can tell you if your child has one of these disorders and, if so, whether uniparental disomy is the cause.
-The cause of the syndrome may influence how the problem affects your child.
-For instance, when uniparental disomy is the cause of Angelman syndrome, children are less likely to have a small head, seizures, and certain other complications.
+The results of gene testing can tell you if your child has one of these disorders.
+The results can also tell whether uniparental disomy is the cause.
+The cause of the syndrome may link to how the problem affects your child.
+For instance, when uniparental disomy is the cause of Angelman syndrome, children are less likely to have a small head, seizures, and certain other problems.

 How is this test done?

-The test requires a blood sample, which is drawn through a needle from a vein in your child's arm.
+The test is done with a blood sample.
+A needle is used to draw blood from a vein in your child's arm or hand.
 A blood sample from your child and both parents may be needed.

 Does this test pose any risks?

-Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
-When the needle pricks your child's arm, he or she may feel a slight stinging sensation or pain.
-Afterward, the site may be slightly sore.
+Having a blood test with a needle carries some risks.
+These include bleeding, infection, bruising, and feeling lightheaded.
+When the needle pricks your child's arm or hand, they may feel a slight sting or pain.
+Afterward, the site may be sore.

 What might affect my child's test results?